cs320-wisc/f21/p3/README.md

         pass
 ```

-Note how the constructor of `FileScraper` extracts all the zipped
-files to a directory named "Files" for you.
-This means you'll be
-working with regular files in your code (not the original zip).

-The "Files" directory will only contain .txt files, each corresponding
+The "file_nodes" directory will only contain .txt files, each
-to a node in a directed graph, and each containing four lines,
+corresponding to a node in a directed graph, and each containing four
-formatted like this:
+lines, formatted like this:

 1. name of the node
 2. names of the children nodes, seperated by spaces